visitor-analytics/visa-3as-php-sdk/README.md

 # VisitorAnalytics PHP SDK

-A simple API wrapper for integrating the AAAS APIs provided by Visitor Analytics
+A simple API wrapper for integrating the Analysis as a Service (3AS) APIs provided by Visitor Analytics

 ## Getting started